HashirRauf/Solidworks-Projects/university-projects/README.md

 ## Project 2: Car Dashboard

-A 3D model of a car dashboard designed purely from visual imagination — no reference specifications were used.
+A 3D car dashboard modeled **entirely from visual imagination** using only a reference image — no manufacturer dimensions or specifications were used.
+Demonstrates ability to reverse-engineer and estimate proportions purely through visualization.

 **Techniques Used:** Extrude Boss/Base, Shell, Extrude Cut, Fillet, Chamfer